StockSharp/doc/en/topics/StrategyTestingHistory.md

    ```

    > [!CAUTION]
-   > The path to the directory with the history is passed to the [StockSharp.Algo.Storages.LocalMarketDataDrive](xref:StockSharp.Algo.Storages.LocalMarketDataDrive) constructor.
+   > The path to the directory with the history is passed to the [LocalMarketDataDrive](xref:StockSharp.Algo.Storages.LocalMarketDataDrive) constructor.
 This path is to the directory with the history for **all instruments**, and not to the directory with the specific instrument.
-For example, if the HistoryData.zip archive was unpacked to the *C:\\E\\ESZ2@NYSE\\* directory, then the path *C:\\* should be passed to [StockSharp.Algo.Storages.LocalMarketDataDrive](xref:StockSharp.Algo.Storages.LocalMarketDataDrive).
+For example, if the HistoryData.zip archive was unpacked to the *C:\\E\\ESZ2@NYSE\\* directory, then the path *C:\\* should be passed to [LocalMarketDataDrive](xref:StockSharp.Algo.Storages.LocalMarketDataDrive).
 For more details, see [API](StoragesApi.md).
 3. Next, the instrument, the portfolio, the strategy, the gateway for testing, etc. are created in the cycle with the appropriate settings, depending on the flags values specified in the main window (Ticks, Ticks and Order Books, Candles, etc.).
 If the flag is set to False, the program proceeds to the next set of settings

    ```cs